Supplier Security Explained: Security Best Practices for Outsourced Development

 How to fail a project when working with outsourced development?

-Imagine you have a great relationship with your outsourced development team.
-Things are going great and you have a nice contract in place that deals with the typical things like payment terms, non-solicitation clause and other typical legalese.
+Imagine you have a great, friendly relationship with your outsourced development team.
+You have a nice contract in place that deals with the typical things like payment terms, non-solicitation clause and other typical legalese.
 Your legal team might have even added some additional security-related clauses in that contract.
 What could go wrong?
 Here are 3 satirical scenarios of how to ensure the failure of your project.

 Make sure your suppliers do not have any vetting process for third-party libraries

 In most applications, third-party dependencies make up at least 80% of the codebase.
 Make sure your outsourced developers can pick any third party dependency as long as they can quickly deliver the solution.
 Chances are that one of those libraries (or one in its chain) will be outdated or unmaintained.
 All that’s needed now is a vulnerability after your software is deployed.
-Trust me, fixing it is going to be such a monumental challenge that even with strong legal agreements you might need to rebuild the system to address that vulnerability.
+Fixing it might become such a monumental challenge that even with strong legal agreements you might need to rebuild parts of the system to address that vulnerability.

 Make sure your outsourced teams do not follow any secure coding practices

 Forget about secure coding practices, just make sure the developers produce the solution as quickly as they possibly can.
 An exploitable vulnerability after the software is deployed is guaranteed.
 Feel free to spend some cash on pen testing after the initial system is delivered.
-I promise you while fixing the findings of the pen test the outsourced developers will introduce more problems that will be no longer within the pen test scope.
+While fixing the findings of the pen test the outsourced developers are likely to introduce new problems that will be no longer within the original pen test scope.

 Don’t bother with discussing the timely security fixes

-At this point I hope that you are more curious and even scared about whether it is possible to ensure your outsourced development teams provide level of risk you are willing to tolerate.
-In the next section, we will present a list of application security best practices for outsourced software development.
+At this point I hope that you are curious about whether it is possible to ensure your outsourced development teams can work at a level of risk you are willing to tolerate.
+In the next section, I will present a list of application security best practices for outsourced software development.

 How to deal with outsourced development in your SDLC